Making a Difference

 Total solid waste disposed, recovered and generated

-In 2014, Oregonians recovered 51 percent of the waste generated – topping Oregon's 50 percent goal for the fourth year in a row.
+In 2017, Oregonians recovered 42.8 percent of the waste generated – That is up from 42.6 the year before.

 The State of Oregon Department of Environmental Quality (DEQ) sets goals and evaluates how Oregon is doing.
 DEQ reports recovery rates every year, and every four years, DEQ conducts an analysis of what is in the garbage.